Qasr Kharana: History

 In 1895, Hill visited the site.
 He gave a fairly accurate description of the palace, although he misread his compass and said the south entrance was on the east facade.
 He incorrectly labeled the ventilation slits in the walls to be arrow slits, as would have appeared in a military fortress.
 Hill identified some of the rooms in the first floor as “chapels with little Norman arches in the upper parts of the rooms, and Christian devices”.
-This led to his conclusion that the building was a Crusader’s castle, “intended to be used as a stronghold and water store between Umm Moghr and Asrak”.
+This led to his conclusion that the building was a Crusader's castle, “intended to be used as a stronghold and water store between Umm Moghr and Asrak”.

 Alois Musil, a Czech geographer, visited the site in 1898, 1900, and 1901.
 He was convinced that the building was used as a fortress.
 In an effort to justify this, he included battlements in his schematic drawings and baselessly claimed that they had been torn down so that their stones could be reused as weapons.

-In 1922, Antonin Jaussen and Raphael Savignac published a description of Qasr Kharana in their Mission archéologique En Arabie, which has been praised as a "scholarly landmark".
-In 1946, Nabia Abbott published a full translation and analysis of the inscriptions at Qasr Kharana.
+In 1922, Antonin Jaussen and Raphaël Savignac published a description of Qasr Harrana in their Mission archéologique En Arabie, which has been praised as a "scholarly landmark".
+In 1946, Nabia Abbott published a full translation and analysis of the inscriptions at Qasr Harrana.
 This was instrumental, as early explorers had been unable to translate the entire text.
 Her translation allowed the building to be dated to 710 CE at the latest.

 In the late 1970s the palace was restored.
 During the restoration some changes were made.
 A door in the east wall was closed, and some cement and plaster was used that was inconsistent with the existing material.
 Stephen Urice wrote his doctoral dissertation on the castle, published as a book, Qasr Kharana in the Transjordan, in 1987 following the restoration.